duracell80/oceaneyes/README.md

 oe.volume("up|down|mute|unmute")
 ```

--- You would not believe your eyes if ten million fireflies
-Lit up the world as I fell asleep
+-- You would not believe your eyes if ten million fireflies lit up the world as I fell asleep